The Official Site of The Foundation for Primary Immunodeficiency Diseases (FPID)

 Some Facts About PID

-Though PIDs are 4 times more common than hemophilia, twice common as cystic fibrosis, and almost as common as multiple sclerosis, yet very few people and physicians know about PIDs.
-Therefore, there is a great need to educate the population in general regarding warning signs of PIDs, and practicing physicians to diagnose and treat these patients to prevent complications and death.
+Though individual PID may be rare; however, together they are not uncommon, yet very few people and clinicians know about PIDs.
+Therefore, there is a great need to educate the population in general regarding warning signs of PIDs, and for practicing physicians and pediatricians to diagnose and treat these patients to prevent complications and death.
 In India, there are very few institutions where patients with PIDs are diagnosed or treated; the majority of patients remained undiagnosed and die, contributing in part to India’s high infant mortality rate.
+In last 10 years FPID has changed the landscape of PIDs in India by supporting education, early diagnosis, and treatment.
+Foundation organizes annual Patients with PID Education Day, Physicians Education Day in IEI, and International symposium in the US and provide support for genetic testing.

 • Annual Black-Tie Gala